Kubernetes API

 kubectl delete namespace <namespace>

-For example, kubectl delete ns testns
+For example, kubectl delete ns testns.

 Verify resources are delete